RichardvanRijn/Ikea_VINDSTYRKA/README.md

 # Ikea VINDSTYRKA sensor analysis

-This repo is a collection off all information I collected about the communication
+This repo is a collection off all information and observations I gathered about the Ikea VINDSTYRKA sensor.

+It is mostly focused on the I2C bus and the sensor.

 # I2C Bus data